Maternity Allowance when self employed – how £52.13 can net you over £6,726 (last updated Apr 2023)

 It’s certainly worth having.
-You can get paid either 90% of your average weekly earnings or £139.58 per week – whichever is the lower.
+You can get up to £172.48 per week.
 Better still, as long as you are at least 26 weeks pregnant, this allowance gets paid to you for a full 39 weeks.

 Getting your hands on the money, though, is far from straightforward.
 You’ve got to prove to the DWP that you’ve earned an average of at least £30 weekly for a minimum of 13 weeks in the 66-week period before your baby is due.

 That’s usually easy enough.